Skip to content

 Regional privacy requests

-Steam Hardware Review is a U.S.-based independent publication.
+Steam Hardware Hub is a U.S.-based independent publication.
 We do not sell personal information, operate advertising profiles, or run user accounts.
 If you are in a region with privacy rights, you can contact admin@steamhardware.io to ask about access, correction, deletion, or removal of tracker data associated with a public report ID.

 Updates